 However, again, a bit more information about the group would have been nice.
 How secret are they?
 How did it start?
 Why?
 There are tidbits here and there but they seemed only thrown in to explain what was going on at the moment but with no further explanation or background.

-The next part may deal a bit here and there with plot elements so please highlight the whited out parts if you wish.
 The property they are researching belonged to one Joslyn Faust.
 The townspeople remember Joslyn Faust as a benevolent, generous woman

 It seems a bit of an implausible explanation and even Delilah and Milly express their doubts about that being the sole cause.
 But, it’s not gone into further.